This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How often to breastfeed your baby:

-Your baby may let you know when he is ready to breastfeed.
+- Your baby may let you know when he is ready to breastfeed.
 He may be more awake and may be moving more.
 He may put his hands up to his mouth.
 Crying is normally a late sign that your baby is hungry.
 You should breastfeed your baby between 8 and 12 times each day.
 This includes waking to breastfeed him during the night.
-Ask your healthcare provider about the best ways to wake your baby.
-If a baby is sleeping and it is time to feed, lightly rub your finger across his lips.
+If your baby is sleeping and it is time to feed, lightly rub your finger across his lips.

 Breastfeeding a premature baby: